Reverse Shoulder Replacement / Arthroplasty in Chennai, India

 Surgical risks such as bleeding, anesthesia complications, wound healing problems, and adverse medication reactions are also possible.

-Reverse Shoulder Replacement Surgery Cost in Chennai
+Reverse Shoulder Replacement Surgery Cost in Chennai, India

 The cost of reverse Shoulder Surgery in Chennai can range from approximately ₹3,00,000 to ₹6,00,000.